crate/crate-clients-tools/docs/legacy.rst

 - **Pentaho**

   `Pentaho`_ prepares and blends data, delivering business analytics from any source.
-You can connect to CrateDB clusters by using `Petaho Kettle`_ and the standalone version of `our JDBC driver`_.
+You can connect to CrateDB clusters by using `Pentaho Kettle`_ and the standalone version of `our JDBC driver`_.

 - **R**